UseKeyp/oauth2-client-redwood/README.md

 4. Modify the provider files

 This is where you'll decide what you want to happen once a user is connected to the provider.
-For example, you may want to create a new user in your database, or you may want to update an existing user with new data from the provider (eg. a Twitch username).
+For example, you may want to create a new user in your database (authentication use-case), or you may want to supplement an existing user with new data from the provider (authorization use-case).

-A few notes on the current example providers, and the use-cases they are meant to serve.
-All of these can be changed easily to fit your needs.
+Here's how the current example providers are currently set up, but they can be changed to fit your needs.

+#### Authentication

+- **Discord**: Create a user with their Discord profile, email, handle, and avatar for creating a user.
+- **Chess.com**: Create a user with their Chess.com profile, email, handle, and avatar for creating a user.
+- **Keyp** (in development): Create a new user with their wallet address.

+Note if you are using a provider for authentication, you will need add it to the web [redirection provider](https://github.com/pi0neerpat/oauth2-client-redwood/blob/559da2f738a9755405a2a2cf800ca5fca5c23835/web/src/providers/redirection/redirection.js#L9) so that the appropriate query is made upon redirection back to the app.

+#### Authorization

-- **Coinbase**: Grab the user's ethereum address so you can send them crypto.
+- **Coinbase**: Grab their ethereum deposit address.
-- **Twitch**: Grab the user's Twitch username.
+- **Twitch**: Grab their Twitch username.
-- **Chess.com**: Used as a login provider, but you could easily modify it to just grab user data.
-- **Plaid**: Their OAuth2 implementation requires some additional code which I've intentially excluded to keep things here clean + simple.
-I don't recommend using this as a template for new providers.
-Also, Plaid is an evil company and you should try to avoid using them.
+- **Plaid**: Grab their Plaid link_token to use with an approved app.
+(Plaid is evil and you should avoid using them)
 ## Next steps

 - [ ] Add more providers (your help needed!)
-- [ ] Create a developer dashboard for generating new API OAuth client credentials, using RedwoodJS.
-This is tangentially related, but we are planning to build it anyways, so I thought I'd mention it here.

 ## Resources 🧑‍💻